fcorbelli/zpaqfranz/README.md

 **Archiving data requires safety.
 How can I be sure that I can then extract them without problems?**

 It is precisely the portion of the program that I have evolved, implementing a barrage of controls up to the paranoid level, and more.
 Let's say there are verification mechanisms which you have probably never seen.
+Do you want to use SHA-2/SHA-3 to be very confident?
+You can.

 **Why do you say 7z, RAR etc are obsolete?
 How is ZPAQ so innovative?**